dedwar65/Chp2-BeliefsandTrust/Notes/RepNotes_D2024.md

 1. Run a regression with trust as the dependent variable (LHS) and demographic variables as the independent variables (RHS)as an analogy to the regression used to produce table 1 in the paper “Returns Heterogeneity and Consumption Inequality over the Life Cycle”  by Daminato and Pistaferri (2014).

-	The trust and demographic variables comes from the 2020 wave of the Household Retirement Survey (HRS).
+	The trust and demographic variables come from the 2020 wave of the Household Retirement Survey (HRS).
 I made an effort to match the following variables described by the paper: age, education, employment, shares of wealth allocated to different asset classes, amounts of debt to compute total debt to wealth (if relevant for my uses), computed wealth percentiles after constructing a wealth variable.

 2. Use the estimated relationship between trust and demographics to impute a measure of trust in the PSID data.
 I started with the 2019 wave and located the imputed version of each of the variables described above (since it was the initial reference point).